 \section{Introduction}

-{1.\arabic{equation}} The field of gravitational wave (GW) astronomy has undergone remarkable growth since the landmark detection of GW150914, a GW event stemming from the merger of two massive black holes, by the LIGO-Virgo collaboration in 2015 \cite{gw150914}.
-This groundbreaking discovery opens a new era in gravitational physics, and later, the LIGO-Virgo-KAGRA (LVK) scientific collaboration has identified about 90 GW events in the subsequent years \cite{gw-other, gw170817, LIGOScientific:2017ycc, gwtc1, gwtc2, LIGOScientific:2021djp}.
+{1.\arabic{equation}} The field of gravitational wave (GW) astronomy has undergone remarkable growth since the landmark detection of GW150914, a GW event stemming from the merger of two massive black holes, by the LIGO-Virgo Collaboration in 2015 \cite{gw150914}.
+This groundbreaking discovery opened a new era in gravitational physics.
+In subsequent years, the LIGO-Virgo-KAGRA (LVK) Collaboration has identified about 90 GW events in the subsequent years \cite{gw-other, gw170817, LIGOScientific:2017ycc, gwtc1, gwtc2, LIGOScientific:2021djp}.
 These observations are consistent with the gravitational waves generated by the mergers of compact binary systems, as predicted by general relativity (GR).
 To this end, gravitational waves have proven to be an indispensable tool for testing GR under the extreme conditions of strong gravitational fields and dynamical environments, thereby cementing their significance in the era of GW astronomy \cite{gw150914-testGR, gw170817-testGR, gw170817-speed, testGR_GWTC1, testGR_GWTC2}.
-In stride with the advancements made by the LVK, the next generation of ground-based GW detectors including the Einstein Telescope (ET), the Cosmic Explorer (CE) \cite{intro1, intro2} and space-based ones including LISA \cite{Robson:2018ifk, LISACosmologyWorkingGroup:2022jok}, Taiji \cite{Ruan:2018tsw, Hu:2017mde}, and Tianqin \cite{Liu:2020eko, Milyukov:2020kyg}, are currently in the planning stages.
+In stride with the advancements made by the LVK, the next generation of ground-based GW detectors, including the Einstein Telescope (ET), the Cosmic Explorer (CE) \cite{intro1, intro2}, and space-based ones such as LISA \cite{Robson:2018ifk, LISACosmologyWorkingGroup:2022jok}, Taiji \cite{Ruan:2018tsw, Hu:2017mde}, and Tianqin \cite{Liu:2020eko, Milyukov:2020kyg} are currently in the planning stages.
 These forthcoming detectors are expected to play a pivotal role in further propelling the frontier of gravitational physics.